Kleo-Network/documentation/kleo_network/pii.md

 layout: page
 order: 300
 ---
+# Privacy
+We are extremely mindful of not leaking any sensitive information.
+This is why there are multiple checks established,
+- Remove PII using native model.
+- LLMs check collected data for other sensitive information.
+- LLMs check prompts and resulting data.
+- Custom Model to check for triangulation with intent

+Apart from personally identifiable information we also do not store any **ADULT CONTENT** through our extension.
+You can choose to include more categories using our settings section of 'My Data'.

-# Remove Personally Identifiable Information (PII)
+### Remove Personally Identifiable Information (PII)

-We never share personally Identifiable Information with anyone.
+Our existing model is present to never share personally Identifiable Information with anyone.
+These are the fields that we do not collect.

 - Full name
 - Social Security number